Dysart, Fife

 The first record of the town was made in the early 13th century, its initial role being to settle civil matters between the church and landowners.
 During the middle of the 15th century, trade with the Low Countries began for salt and coal exportation.
 In the 16th and 17th centuries, trade expanded to the Baltic Countries.
 Dysart acquired two nicknames: "Salt Burgh" and "Little Holland" as a result.

-Following the sudden decline of the town's harbour caused by the closure of the Lady Blanche Pit, the town was amalgamated into the royal burgh of Kirkcaldy under an act of parliament in 1930.
+Following the sudden decline of the town's harbour caused by the closure of the Lady Blanche Pit, the town was amalgamated into the royal burgh of Kirkcaldy under an act of Parliament, the Kirkcaldy Corporation Order Confirmation Act 1930 (20 & 21 Geo.
+5. c. xciii).
 Urban clearance during the 1950s and 1960s saw large parts of the historic town demolished for new housing.
 Demand from the town's residents meant that part of the historic town — most notably the 16th-century and the 18th-century houses of Pan Ha' opposite the harbour — were salvaged and preserved for future generations.